 Since the age of thirteen, I've had a disease I still can't spell (and I'm determined to keep it that way).
 Google tells me it's "Ankylosing Spondylitis."
 It's basically spinal arthritis, but it affects all of the major joints in my body.
 It arrived alongside puberty and has been my form of a "dark passenger" ever since.
 Atypical to this form of arthritis, it started in my toes and knees and then worked its way towards my spine, taking up residence in my hips in my early 20s.
 By my 30s, I was told I was "ready" for a right hip replacement.
 Degeneratively speaking, I might have been ready, but psychologically and emotionally?
 Not so much.
 Fear of the procedure and possible complications made me put off the operation far longer than I should have.
 I ended up spending several years using what I took to calling my chair on wheels (rather than wheelchair).
-I wasn't confined to it, but had to take it with me wherever I went because I couldn't stand for more than 20 minutes.
+I wasn't confined to it, but had to take it with me wherever I went because I couldn't stand for more than a few minutes.
 Frequently, I'd push around my own empty seat until I needed it.
 In early 2000, I could no longer cower from the inevitable.

-at the crack of dawn, watching my house fade away in the side-view mirror, wondering if I'd ever see it and my family again.
+I still vividly remember that beautiful spring morning, driving to the hospital for the operation at the crack of dawn, watching my house fade away in the side-view mirror, wondering if I'd ever see it and my family again.
 Needless to say, I made it back, and now I was faster, better, rebuilt.
 They had the technology!

 This piece was originally written for the February 2001 issue of ArtByte, a sadly short-lived New York digital arts and culture magazine, edited by Mark Dery at the time.
 The article was surprisingly well-received.
 I rarely get congratulatory phone calls when I publish articles.
 This one inspired a few.
 The best was from cyberpunk sci-fi pioneer Bruce Sterling.
 He was particularly tickled by the piece because he saw in it the beginnings of a trend: aging cyberpunks beginning to be borged for real.
 "Chairman Bruce" (as he was known in the cyberpunk twilight of the 20th century) loves irony, and as you'll see, this experience offered no shortage of it.